EhsanEqlimi/EEG-microstate-validity/README.md

 ### `FnParamMaker4Microstate`

-Creates a parameter struct for preprocessing, GFP computation, clustering, backfitting, and smoothing.
-Must be called **before** the main analysis function.
+This function **creates a comprehensive parameter structure** for EEG microstate analysis.
+It defines all settings required for the pipeline, including preprocessing, GFP computation, k-means clustering, backfitting, smoothing, and visualization.

+It must be called **before** the main analysis function (`FnMicrostateOneSubject`) to ensure that all necessary parameters are available.

+**Usage:**

 ```matlab
 Param = FnParamMaker4Microstate();